TTUNEPH2025/GN/docs/ANCA.md

     2. Dentritic cell presentes antigens to CD4 T cells --> activation of B lymphocytes
     3. Priming of neuptrophil by cytokins --> exteriorization of MPO and PR3
     4. ANCA binds to PR3/MPO --> neutrophils activation + degradation --> formation of neutrophil extracellular traps (NETS) and ROS
-    5. RElease of lytic enzymes, antigens, and complement activation --> endothelial and GBM injury
+    5. Release of lytic enzymes, antigens, and complement activation --> endothelial and GBM injury
   * Four forms of disease presentation/clinicaopathologic variants
     1. Renal limited vasculitis (RLV): Pauci-immune Crescent GN
     2. Microscopic polyangitis (MPA): Vasculitis with no asthma or ganulomas (more common in east asians)